t3chn0tr0n/project_nstc/README.md

 3. PostgreSQL and pgAdmin
 4. psycopg2 (2.7.5 used)

+## Installation/setup process for testing the project

+1. Create a database in your database server (eg. `nitdb`)

+2. open the file `nit_project/server_configs/settings.py` and change the server credentials (ref. line no: 63-70)

+3. Run command - ``python .\manage.py migrate`` from the root folder

+4. Now finally it is ready for `runserver`

 ## Flow of Control

-Every user is needed to be loged in to access any data!
+Every user is needed to be logged in to access any data!
 There are 3 types of users: Students, Teachers, Hods.

 ### Login Process